wjzhengsh/blockchain/howto/ibp-console-smart-contracts.md

  3. If you want to associate a private data collection configuration file with the smart contract you can upload the JSON file.
 Or if you want to update an existing collection configuration, you can upload the JSON file.
  If the smart contract was previously instantiated with a collection configuration file, you **must** again upload the previous version or a new version of the collection configuration file during this step.
  {:important}
  4. (Optional) Modify the smart contract initialization argument values if the parameters have changed.
 If you are unsure about it, check with your smart contract developer.
-If they have not changed you can leave this field blank.
+If they have not changed, you can leave this field blank.

 After you upgrade the smart contract, you will change the version of the contract that is instantiated on the channel, and change the smart contract container for all the peers that have installed the new version.
 If you are using private data collections, be sure you have configured anchor peers on the channel.